Search

 The Poultry Sector Board – made up of producers, processors and retailers -has collaboratively identified objectives and priorities for improving the Poultry Scheme.
 These priorities will be reviewed regularly to reflect the evolving needs of the sector.

-As a first step, all stakeholders are invited to share feedback on these objectives and existing standards until 1 February 2026.
+As a first step, all stakeholders were invited to feedback on these objectives and existing standards.
+The opportunity for feedback closed on 1 February 2026.
+All feedback received will be shared with Sector Boards to inform their work going forwards.

 Next steps